This isn't a sales pitch. It's a problem we all have. It's there, and it needs a solution regardless of who you are.

 "When you first started working with me, everything was so simple.
 But as the course work got more detailed, my trading fell apart because I was trying to make it difficult.
 But by the last course, you pulled it all together for me so that it became simple again."

-If you are interested in discussing training options with me, I want to assure you that I teach because I can
+If you're interested in discussing training options with me, I want to assure you that I teach because I can

 and not because I have to.
 I'm a trader and business owner first and foremost; not a traveling salesman looking to build a training business.

-Because of this, I only offer select private mentoring programs, group workshops, and hourly consulting, all on a limited basis; workshops, for example, mostly when I have the urge to travel somewhere.
+Because of this, I only offer private mentoring programs, small group workshops, and hourly consulting, all on a limited basis; workshops, for example, mostly when I have the urge to travel somewhere.

 Information on our educational services will be available on our training pages if we receive enough outside interest.
 To inquire, email us: .